grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 access to security-relevant information via remote access is authorized only in a format that provides assessable evidence;

-the execution of privileged commands via remote access is authorized only for the following needs: {{ insert: param, ac-17.04_odp.01 }};
+the execution of privileged commands via remote access is authorized only for the following needs: needs requiring execution of privileged commands via remote access are defined;;

-access to security-relevant information via remote access is authorized only for the following needs: {{ insert: param, ac-17.04_odp.02 }};
+access to security-relevant information via remote access is authorized only for the following needs: needs requiring access to security-relevant information via remote access are defined;;

 the rationale for remote access is documented in the security plan for the system.